MSc Construction Project Management / Overview

 - How to apply

 This is a competitive application process and preference will be given to applicants with grades above our minimum entry requirements.
-Applicants for Commercial Project Management are expected to demonstrate that they have a strong academic background in management.
+Preference may also be shown for applicants who have already graduated and/or already meet the English language entry requirement.
+Applicants for Construction Project Management are expected to demonstrate that they have a strong academic background in civil engineering.

 We will aim to give you a decision on your application in the decision period for your application stage.
 However, in some cases it may be necessary to roll your application forward to the next stage due to the competition for places.
 We will contact you with an update on your application in the decision period if this is the case.